2,494 pages and posts and 29 ebooks published on GMi

 George Moore Interactive is work-in-progress.
-It pursues incremental milestones in each of its seven pillars and framework.
+Daily, monthly, or quarterly it achieves incremental milestones in each of seven pillars and framework.

 I update this page from time to time to note recent progress.